 Cinnamon and weight loss, how and why do they go together?
 What a difference this simple little spice can make.

-It's not a drug, it's not expensive - it improves your health.
+It's not a drug, it's not expensive and it can improve your health.

-You can stabilize your blood sugar and lose more fat just by adding cinnamon to your tea or a glass of water every day.
+You can help to stabilize your blood sugar and lose more fat just by adding cinnamon to your tea or a glass of water every day.

 As a matter of fact, the Journal of Diabetes Science and Technology has been